 111.93 (2) All civil service and other applicable statutes concerning wages, fringe benefits, hours and conditions of employment apply to employees specified in s.
 111.81 (7) (a) who are not included in collective bargaining units for which a representative is recognized or certified and to employees specified in s.
-111.81 (7) (b) or (c) to (f) who are not included in a collective bargaining unit for which a representative is certified.
+111.81 (7) (b) to (f) (g) who are not included in a collective bargaining unit for which a representative is certified.